 What repairs can fix the code?

 There are several effective methods that can repair the P0441 code.
 Some of these solutions involve repairing or replacing damaged components of the EVAP system.
 Replacing the gas cap is the most common way to properly address the P0441 code.

-The P0441 code is typically not a serious code, however it can cause you to fail OBD-II testing.
-Use the available methods of diagnosis and repairs to rectify any problems caused by P0441.
+The evaporative emission control system incorrect purge flow is typically not a serious code.
+However, it can cause you to fail OBD-II testing.
+Use the available methods of diagnosis and repairs to rectify any problems caused by the P0441 code.
 If you’re having issues rectifying the code yourself, consider help from a professional technician.